olssonr/kisichallenge/README.md

     2. In the console run `Kisichallenge::Application.load_tasks`
     3. In the console run `Rake::Task["jobs:subscribe"].invoke`
 4. If you queue messages now they should be performed and counted
+    1. To queue messages go to http://localhost:3000
+    2. To view metrics for the Active Jobs go to http://localhost:3000/metrics

 ## How to configure Google Pub/Sub